jarokaz/merlin-on-vertex/README.md

 ## Environment setup

-This section outlines the step to configure a GCP environment required to run the code samples in this repo.
+This section outlines the steps to configure a GCP environment required to run the code samples in this repo.

 ### Enabling the required services